-Vehicles with a power door lock system-Both side doors and back door lock and unlock simultaneously with either side door.
-In the driver's door lock, turning the key once will unlock the driver's door and twice in succession will unlock both side doors and back door simultaneously.
+Vehicles with power door lock system-All the side doors and back door lock and unlock simultaneously with either front door.
+In the driver's door lock, turning the key once will unlock the driver's door and twice in succession will unlock all the side doors and back door simultaneously.

-Vehicles with a power door lock system-When both side doors and back door are unlocked simultaneously with a key, the interior light comes on for about 15 seconds and then fades out, even if the door is not opened.
-(For further information, see "Interior light" in Section 1-4.)
+When all the side doors and back door are unlocked simultaneously with a key, the interior light comes on for about 15 seconds and then fades out, even if the door is not opened.
+(For further information, see "Interior lights" on page 82 in Section 1-4.)